NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/aws/Upgrading.rst.txt

        git pull
        npm ci

-To publish the upgrade to AWS, perform the steps for the initial installation as described in :ref:`Deploying the Cat Tracker web application <aws-getting-started-app>`.
+To publish the upgrade to AWS, perform the steps for the initial installation as described in :ref:`Deploying the nRF Asset Tracker web application <aws-getting-started-app>`.